scala-ide/scala-ide.github.com/download/nightly.md

 {% include nightly-download-box-2.1-2.10.txt %}

 # Scala IDE Helium, Nightly, for Eclipse 4.2 (Juno)
-If you are using Eclipse 4.2 (codename Juno), make sure to install this nightly (available only for Scala 2.9.x).
+If you are using Eclipse 4.2, codename Juno, make sure to install this nightly (available only for Scala 2.9.x).
-Make sure to use the latest Eclipse 4.2 release candidate.

 ### Requirements
 {% include juno-nightly-21-download-requirements.txt %}